Sodagreenmario/StereoProject/readme.md

 #### - Preparation

-Put images from the left camera into the dirent `./left`, and put images for the right camera into the dirent './right'.
+Put images from the left camera into the dirent `./left`, and put images for the right camera into the dirent `./right`.

 Then run:

-`python3 bbinocular_calibration --InputDirL ./left --OutputDirR ./right`
+`python3 binocular_calibration --InputDirL ./left --OutputDirR ./right`

+To rectify the left and the right images, and get the result of a pair of samples(say, `left13.jpg` and `right13.jpg`), run:

+`python3 binocular_calibration --InputDirL ./left --OutputDirR ./right --Rectify True --img_index 13 `